marafa1985/dashbord/README.md

 ### Ambiguity

-So far, there is no major ambiguity in the task, the only two issues was:
+So far, there is no major ambiguity in the task, the only issue was:

-1 - UI/UX guidance need to be more clear for the test taker (margin).
+- UI/UX guidance need to be more clear for the test taker (margin).
-2 -

 ## Available Scripts